 Canada PROCESS SERVERs

 Canada process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
-The provisions of the convention apply to service of process in civil and commercial matters but not criminal matters.
+The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
 Also, the Convention shall not apply if the address of the person served with the document is unknown.

 Method of Service

 In all provinces and territories in Canada, with the exception of the province of Québec, the term "service" covers both service and “notification."

 Service requests transmitted to a Canadian Central Authority under Article 5(1)(a) will be effected using the same methods used to serve judicial documents for proceedings in the Central Authority's jurisdiction.

 The normal procedure for service in Canada is personal service made by a process server in Alberta, a huissier in Québec, an enforcement officer of the Ministry of the Attorney General in Ontario, or a sheriff or deputy sheriff elsewhere in Canada on an individual or on a corporation by handing a copy of the document to the individual, or an officer, director or agent of the corporation at its place of business.